johnjfox/Analytic_Enterprise/markdown/03c_Data_Wrangling.md

 * many-to-one joins: for example when joining an index (unique) to one or more columns in a DataFrame
 * many-to-many joins: joining columns on columns.

-pandas supports the combination of DataFrames through the "join" operations that most people are familiar with from relational databases.
-One common type of join operation is the "inner join".
-The most general purpose method for performing this is the *merge()* operator, which supports the following types of operations
+pandas supports the combination of DataFrames through the `join` operations that most people are familiar with from relational databases.
+One common type of join operation is the *inner join*.
+The most general purpose method for performing this is the `merge()` operator, which supports the following types of operations

 | merge method | SQL Join Name | Description |
 | :---: | :--- | :--- |